christianmlong/personal/blog/content/twisted_on_windows_part2.md

 In Windows Server 2008 R2, Microsoft introduced a new kind of account for this purpose, called a "Virtual Service Account".
 These accounts are automatically created, one for each Windows service.
 By default, they have few privileges.
 And, if you assign privileges to a virtual service account, those privileges apply only to that service and that account.
 Other services on the same machine do not get those privileges.

 Virtual service accounts are not especially well documented.
 This [Microsoft TechNet article](https://technet.microsoft.com/library/dd548356%28v=ws.10%29.aspx) is a good reference.
 There's no conveniently-located anchor tag in that document, so scroll down to the section titled "Using virtual accounts".
+Here's [another article](http://weblogs.asp.net/owscott/managed-service-accounts-msa-and-virtual-accounts).
+Again, scroll down to the section titled "Virtual Accounts".

 **Ignore everything about "Managed service accounts".** Virtual service accounts and Managed service accounts are often lumped together in the documentation.

-To configure a service to use a virtual account

-Click Start, point to Administrative Tools, and then click Services.

-In the details pane, right-click the service that you want to configure, and then click Properties.

-Click the Log On tab, click This account, and then type NT SERVICE\ServiceName.
-When you are finished, click OK.

-Restart the service for the change to take effect.